Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• During the last 3 years, the Ulcer Index is 7.79 , which is higher, thus worse than the value of 5.31 from the benchmark.
+• During the last 3 years, the Ulcer Index is 7.31 , which is greater, thus worse than the value of 3.62 from the benchmark.

 MaxDD:

-• The maximum drop from peak to valley over 5 years of Vanguard Small Cap Value Index Fund is -24.1 days, which is larger, thus better compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum reduction from previous high of -24.1 days in the last 5 years of Vanguard Small Cap Value Index Fund, we see it is relatively greater, thus better in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: